 Connecting outdoor educators to the science behind resource management

 Nature centers, zoos, camps and other nonformal education settings reach thousands of Michigan citizens with programming and messaging about Great Lakes ecosystems, wildlife and forest resources.
-College faculty also reach thousands of students in higher education.
+College faculty members also reach thousands of students in higher education.
 We need your help to educate the public with factual information!

 What is it?

-- Bear, wolf, cougar updates
+- Bear, wolf and cougar updates

 - Wildlife health issues

-- Forest health issues
+- Forest health update

 Who should attend?